 - 1. When you are employed by and driving a motor vehicle owned by the federal government that does not fit the definition of a commercial motor vehicle (federal fire fighters and active duty military are exempt) and possess a valid driver's license issued by an agency of the federal government. - 2.
-When you are thirteen years of age or older and operating any road machine, farm tractor or implement of husbandry temporarily on a highway. - 3.
-When you are at least eighteen years of age and have in your possession a valid driver's license equivalent to a Hawaii Class 1, 2 or 3 driver's license issued to you in any state of the United States, District of Columbia, The Commonwealth of Puerto Rico, U.S. Virgin Islands, American Samoa, Guam, a province of the Dominion of Canada, or the Commonwealth of the Northern Mariana Islands.
+When you are thirteen years of age or older and operating any road machine, farm tractor or implement of husbandry temporarily on the highway moving in and between terminals and only at designated terminal areas. - 3.
+When you have in your possession a valid driver's license equivalent to a Hawaii Class 1, 2 or 3 driver's license or provisional license issued to you in any state of the United States, District of Columbia, The Commonwealth of Puerto Rico, U.S. Virgin Islands, American Samoa, Guam, a province of the Dominion of Canada, or the Commonwealth of the Northern Mariana Islands.
 Compact foreign drivers' licenses accompanied by an International Driving Permit issued in the foreign jurisdiction are valid for one year after the date of entry into the USA. - 4.
 When you are a non-resident at least twenty-one years of age and have in your possession a valid commercial driver's license issued to you in any state of the United States, District of Columbia, a province of the Dominion of Canada, or Mexico.